Paris' Picasso museum chief sacked in crisis with staff

 Culture Minister Aurelie Filippetti took the rare decision of firing Anne Baldassari after inspectors found the museum in crisis with "deep suffering and an anxious environment threatening workers", her ministry said in a statement.

-French authorities have also been keen to make peace with Pablo Picasso's descendents after his son accused them of dishonouring the artist by frequently delaying the reopening of the museum, which has been closed since 2009.
+French authorities have also been keen to make peace with Pablo Picasso's descendents after his son accused them of dishonoring the artist by frequently delaying the reopening of the museum, which has been closed since 2009.
+[ID:nL6N0NR2IP]

 Housing nearly 300 of Picasso's paintings, the museum in a 17th century mansion in central Paris was due to re-open in June after a 52-million-euro ($71.3-million) refurbishment.